 Almost all handmade kuksa have a decoration that is added after the sanding phase.
 But be careful, if there is a decoration, it must respect the traditions and their meanings.

-The most classic decoration is a piece of reindeer horn polished and inlaid in the handle of the cup.
-Indeed, reindeer being part of the Sami life, reindeer bone came naturally to decorate the wooden cups they created.
+The most classic decoration is a piece of reindeer antler polished and inlaid in the handle of the cup.
+Indeed, reindeer being part of the Sami life, reindeer antler came naturally to decorate the wooden cups they created.

 On every authentic mug, there is a reindeer leather tie attached to the handle.